ahoundetoungan/QuantilePeer/README.md

-# QtNet: An R Package for estimating Models with Quantile Peer Effects
+# QuantilePeer: An R Package for estimating Models with Quantile Peer Effects

 Aristide Houndetoungan

 ## Introduction

-The **QtNet** package simulates and estimates quantile peer effect models that were introduced by Houndetoungan (2025).
+The **QuantilePeer** package simulates and estimates quantile peer effect models that were introduced by Houndetoungan (2025).
 The exact replication codes of the results in the paper are located in the folder [**test**](https://github.com/ahoundetoungan/QuantilePeer/tree/main/test).
 Below, I also provide detailed examples of how to use the package.

 ## Installation